BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > Your web service has a performance SLA to respond to 99% of requests in < 1 second.
 Under normal and heavy operations, distributing requests over four instances meets performance requirements.
 What architecture ensures cost efficient high availability of your service if an availability zone becomes unreachable?
 >
-> - Deploy the serice on four servers in a single Avalability Zone.
+> - Deploy the service on four servers in a single Availability Zone.
-> - Deploy the serice on six servers in a single Avalability Zone.
+> - Deploy the service on six servers in a single Availability Zone Zone.
-> - Deploy the serice on four servers across two Avalability Zones.
+> - Deploy the service on four servers across two Availability Zone Zones.
-> - Deploy the serice on eight servers across two Avalability Zones.
+> - Deploy the service on eight servers across two Availability Zone Zones.

 ~~The Answer is 8 servers across two availability zones, so if one fails, we still have 4 servers running.~~\
 Actually four servers in two AZ, because the the question mentions cost effectiveness, and high availability

 > Your web service has a performance SLA to respond to 99% of requests in < 1 second.
 Under normal and heavy operations, distributing requests over four instances meets performance requirements.
 What architecture ensures cost efficient fault tolerant operation of your service if an availability zone becomes unreachable?
 >
-> - Deploy the serice on four servers in a single Avalability Zone.
+> - Deploy the service on four servers in a single Availability Zone.
-> - Deploy the serice on six servers in a single Avalability Zone.
+> - Deploy the service on six servers in a single Availability Zone.
-> - Deploy the serice on four servers across two Avalability Zones.
+> - Deploy the service on four servers across two Availability Zones.
-> - Deploy the serice on eight servers across two Avalability Zones.
+> - Deploy the service on eight servers across two Availability Zones.

 This time the question focuses on fault tolerance, which is a higher bar - it matches the SLA.